 Misha was born into a musical family; she began playing the piano at the age of 9 and joined the local church and school choirs.
 Through them she got acquainted with American gospel and spiritual music.
 That’s when she started to improvise, not even knowing the word for what she was doing at the time.
 At the age of 16 she co-founded her first band, in which she sang and wrote lyrics and songs (pop/rock).

 After high school, she studied business and human resources.
 She also started taking vocal lessons: classical style at first, but she soon changed to jazz.
 This art form became the love of her life.
 In 1999, she and her family moved to Moscow (Russia).
-After two years of learning Russian and taking private lessons in singing, composition, and classical piano – and after winning a first prize at the Essenin Contest for Young Composers in 2000 – she decided to start from scratch and study vocal jazz performance at the College for Jazz and Popular Music Konsort in Moscow.
-During this time she took part in several student contests, where she won first and second prices as a solo singer but also with a vocal ensembles.
+After two years of learning Russian and taking private lessons in singing, composition, and classical piano – and after winning a first prize at the Essenin Contest for Young Composers in 2000 – she decided to start from scratch and study vocal jazz performance at the College for Jazz and Popular Music Konsort in Moscow (her teachers among others: Inga Yannik (voc), Michael Okun (jazz piano, improvisation), Yuri Tshugunov (composition and harmony).
+During this time she took part in several student contests, where she won first and second prices as solo singer but also with vocal ensembles.
 She finished her studies with distinction and crowned her success with the recording of her first CD “With a bit of your love”.

 Since then she has been working as a performing artist, teaching vocals (2004–2007 at the College Konsort, Moscow, and private lessons, 2012–2013 at the Studio Cinema Moscow), leading vocal ensembles (German Embassy School, 7th to 12th grade 2004–2011, Colours of Grace), and directing workshops (Novosibirsk, Kazan, Yoshkar-Ola, Braunschweig, et al.).
 She also wrote the story, screenplay, and music for the musical dramas Silly & Rough (2009), Plastic Worlds (2010), and Snake Poison (2011).